Understanding Multistationarity of Fully Open Reaction Networks: Approaches to detecting multistationarity

 \subsection{Algebraic tools}

 An algebraic approach that in theory works for any given network consists of three steps.
 In the first step it receives the steady state polynomials of the network with the parameters treated as unknowns (not fixed to any specific values).
-It then uses elimination theory, for example the calculation of a Gr\"obner Basis (GB, originally introduced by Buchberger \cite{Buchberger2006} with \cite{Cox-et-al-undergraduate-2015} a good introductory text), and returns a polynomial only involving the parameter unknowns.
+It then uses elimination theory, for example the calculation of a Gr\"obner Basis (GB, as originally introduced by Buchberger \cite{Buchberger2006} with \cite{Cox-et-al-undergraduate-2015} a good introductory text), and returns a polynomial only involving the parameter unknowns.
 This polynomial is called the \emph{discriminant}.
 The set of vanishing points of the discriminant polynomial is a hypersurface in the parameter space.
+The parameter space for the fully open networks is $\mathbb{R}_{>0}^{|\mathcal{R}|}$ where $|.|$ is the cardinal and $\mathcal{R}$ is the set of reactions (both flow and non-flow reactions)\footnote{In the case of general networks the parameter space is $\mathbb{R}_{>0}^{|\mathcal{R}|+d}$ where $d$ is number of linearly independent conservation laws, i.e. $d=n-s$ where $n$ is the number of species and $s$ is the stoichiometric dimension (see Definition~\ref{def:stoichiometric_matrix_and_dimension}) of the network.}.

-The second step uses \emph{cylindrical algebraic decomposition} (CAD, originally introduced by Collins \cite{Collins1998b} with \cite{Jirstrand-1995} a good introductory text) to decompose the parameter regions into a union of connected sets, each of which resides completely inside one connected component of the complement of the discriminant hypersurface.
-We usually perform an open CAD which produces only full-dimensional open sets, accepting that the boundaries of the sets may contain unexpected behaviour.

-The CAD ensures that the number of (non-negative) real solutions of the parametric polynomial system of equations is invariant in each of these connected components.
+The second step uses \emph{cylindrical algebraic decomposition} (CAD, originally introduced by Collins \cite{Collins1998b} with \cite{Jirstrand-1995} a good introductory text) to decompose the parameter space into a union of connected sets, each of which resides completely inside one connected component of the complement of the discriminant hypersurface.
+It is usual to perform only an \emph{open CAD}, which means to produce only full-dimensional open sets, accepting that the boundaries of the sets may contain unexpected behaviour.
+The CAD ensures that the number of (non-negative / positive) real solutions of the parametric polynomial system of equations is invariant in each of these connected components.
 Thus it is enough to check the number of solutions of the system for a single sample point of each set.

-The third and final step is to repeatedly solve the system after substituting the values of the parameters to the sample points and count the number of solutions at each.
-The union of the regions where system has more than one non-negative real solution is called the \emph{multistationarity region}.
-The network is multistationary if and only if the multistationarity region is nonempty.
+The third and final step is to repeatedly solve the system after substituting the values of the parameters to the sample points and count the number of solutions in each case.
+The union of the regions where system has more than one non-negative / positive real solution is called the \emph{multistationarity region}.
+The network is multistationary if and only if the multistationarity region is non-empty.